-Futuristic sports have been a moderately successful gaming genre during the whole of the 80s and early 90s, with the Bitmap Brothers’ Speedball II being probably the final great hurrah of this curious sub-genre of sports titles.
+Futuristic sports have been a moderately successful gaming genre, during the whole of the 80s and early 90s, with the Bitmap Brothers’ Speedball II being probably the final great hurrah of this curious sub-genre of sports titles.
 But what about earlier titles, like Rocket Ball?
-Surely enough there have been some exceptions, even in the last years, it is safe to say that both public and developers have mostly moved on from the idea of playing a made-up futuristic sport on their computers.
+Surely enough there have been some exceptions, even in the last few years, but it is safe to say that developers have mostly moved on from the idea of playing a made-up futuristic sport on their computers.
 Why?
 Well, all because gamers seem to prefer playing actual real sports on their consoles.
-What a sad world we live in.
+What a sad world we live in… o tempora o mores.

-But enough moping, let us go back to 1985, let’s put on some skates, wear a protective helmet and let’s go back to 1985.
+But enough moping, let us go back to 1985, let’s put on some skates, wear a protective helmet and let’s rocketball.

 While Rocket Ball is as straightforward and barebones as a sports game in 1985 could get, the design is spot-on.
-The screens scrolls from left to right, with the player skating to pick up momentum and slowing down in order to crouch and pick up the ball.
+The screen scrolls from left to right, with the player skating to pick up momentum and slowing down in order to crouch and pick up the ball, along with shooting.
 Naturally, with the ball in hand, the player has to balance speed and accuracy in order not to overshoot the goal or getting kicked in the shins by the adversaries.
-While there are only single matches to be played, it is possible to select five leveles of CPU difficulty.
+While there are only single matches to be played, it is possible to select five levels of CPU difficulty.

-There’s plenty of interesting small details, like the teams marching at the start of every match and presenting themselves to the public.
+There are plenty of interesting small details, like the teams marching at the start of every match, presenting themselves to the public.
 Personally, I love the moment when, after a goal is scored, the screen stops scrolling and several players pensively pass by like they’re just contemplating their own life mistakes.
 Fantastic, there’s definitely not enough moping in futuristic sports.
 The ending screen shows the winning team saluting the public with an appropriate fanfare blaring in the background.

 So far so good, there is only one main issue for anyone intentioned to play Rocket Ball for the first time: the controls.
-Basically, the game requires very precise timing to be able to pick up the ball, done by pressing the button to make our character crouch.
+Basically, the game requires very precise timing to be able to pick up the ball, which is carried out by pressing the button to make our character crouch.
 But again, the player is on rollerskates, so the whole thing becomes very hard to do correctly and there will be times when the ball will just roll in the gutter despite one’s desperate attempts to pick it up.

-Rocket Ball, despite its status as an ultra obscure cult classic, is still fondly remembered by many players today and I think still not a bad choice for a quick co-op match, scoring is not even required to have fun.
+Rocket Ball, despite its status as an ultra obscure cult classic, is still fondly remembered by many players today.
+It is definiely still not a bad choice for a quick co-op match, especially because scoring is not even required to have fun.
 Which is amazing for a simple game that is now 36 years old.